nikharmsingh/moneytracker/wiki/faq.md

 1. Ensure you're using the correct email address
 2. Check that your password is correct
+3. If you have 2FA enabled, make sure you're entering the correct verification code from your authenticator app
+4. Your account may be temporarily locked if you've had 5 failed login attempts (wait 15 minutes and try again)
-3. Clear your browser cookies and cache
+5. Clear your browser cookies and cache
-4. Try using a different browser
+6. Try using a different browser

+If you've forgotten your password:

+1. Click "Forgot password?" on the login page
-If you still can't log in, you may need to reset your password through your deployment administrator.
+2. Follow the instructions to reset your password

+If you've lost access to your authenticator app and don't have your backup codes, contact your administrator for assistance.

 ### My transactions aren't showing up in the dashboard